theSoenke/news-crawler/README.md

     newscrawler nod --lang german

 Generated files can be found in `out/nod/<lang>` by default.
 This command will only work when the scraper has run at least once to insert data into ElasticSearch.

+It is also possible to only output the content from yesterday with the following command:

+    news-crawler nod --from yesterday --lang german

 ## Logs
 - Successful runs of the feedreader, scraper and nod exporter are logged with in `out/events.log`